-- (1) UPS units are to be suitably located for use in an emergency condition. - (2) UPS units utilizing valve regulated sealed batteries may be located in compartments with normal electrical equipment, provided the ventilation arrangements are in accordance with the requirements of IEC 62040 or an acceptable and relevant national or international standard.
+- (1) UPS units are to be suitably located for use in an emergency condition. - (2) UPS units utilizing valve regulated sealed batteries may be located in compartments with normal electrical equipment, provided the ventilation arrangements are in accordance with the requirements of IEC 62040-1:2017, IEC 62040-2:2016, IEC 62040-3:2011, IEC 62040-4:2013, and/or IEC 62040-5-3:2016 as applicable, or an acceptable and relevant national or international standard.
+(2022)

-- (1) The output power is to be maintained for the duration time required for the connected equipment as specified in 203, 2 of the Rules. - (2) No additional circuits are to be connected to the UPS unit without verification that the UPS unit has adequate capacity.
+- (1) The output power is to be maintained for the duration time required for the connected equipment as specified in 203.
+2 of the Rules. - (2) No additional circuits are to be connected to the UPS unit without verification that the UPS unit has adequate capacity.
 The UPS battery capacity is, at all times, to be capable of supplying the designated loads for the time specified in the regulations. - (3) On restoration of the input power, the rating of the charge unit shall be sufficient to recharge the batteries while maintaining the output supply to the load equipment.

-- (1) UPS units of 50 kVA and over are to be tested by this Society at the manufacturer's works or at other works. - (2) Appropriate test is to be carried out to demonstrate that the UPS unit is suitable for its intended environment.
+- (1) UPS units of 50kVA and over are to be surveyed by this Society during manufacturing and testing.
+(2022) - (2) Appropriate test is to be carried out to demonstrate that the UPS unit is suitable for its intended environment.
 This is expected to include as a minimum the following tests: